 Franceschetti echoed the sentiment.
 “It has been refreshing to see a leader of a city that has the attitude of a CEO of a startup,” he said.

 "It has been refreshing tosee a leader of a city that has the attitude of a CEO of a startup."

 (Mayor Suarez was, in fact, CEO of Edge Title Company, a real estate firm, before transitioning into politics, according to his LinkedIn.)

 It's his marketing savvy that stands out right now.
 As remote work becomes mainstream, and successful people become increasingly mobile, he’s recognizing the shift in the market — and spreading the word about Miami with a multi-channel marketing strategy.

 The Miami 2.0 message

-What word is Mayor Francis spreading about Miami?
+What word is Mayor Suarez spreading about Miami?
 Not exactly the message in Will Smith’s 1997 hit “Welcome to Miami.”